keramics/keramics/docs/formats/src/ntfs.md

 ```

 This data run defines 2 data blocks starting at block number 21045 followed by
 14 sparse blocks.
-The total number of blocks is 16 which is the size of the
+The total number of blocks in the compression unit is 16.
-compression unit.
-The data is stored compressed in the first 2 blocks and the
+Compressed data is stored in the first 2 blocks and the 14 sparse blocks are
-14 sparse blocks are only there to make sure the data runs add up to the
+only there to make sure the data runs add up to the compression unit size.
+They
-compression unit size.
-They do not define actual sparse data.
+do not define actual sparse data.

 Another example: